-“are you drinking enough water?”
+Whenever someone asks me what they can do about their dry hair, the first thing I ask them is, “are you drinking enough water?”
 More often than not, the answer is no. Basically, the health of your hair starts from the inside.
 You’ll only get out what you put in… or don’t put in.
-Our bodies are about 70% water but we lose some throughout the day when we sweat, urinate, etc. So it’s important that we replace that water every day to stay properly hydrated.
-Not drinking enough water leads to dehydration and affects our body overall but it will definitely show in the health of your hair!
+Our bodies are about 70% water, but we lose some throughout the day when we sweat, urinate, etc., so it’s important that we replace that water every day to stay properly hydrated.
+Not drinking enough water leads to dehydration, which affects our body overall and will definitely show in the health of your hair!
 If drinking water is hard for you, start with one glass a day and work your way up.

-Textured hair tends to need a little extra help when it comes to moisture.
-So it’s good to have a routine of moisturizing the hair on the outside to work with your water intake.
+Textured hair tends to need a little extra help when it comes to moisture, so it’s good to have a routine of moisturizing the hair on the outside to work with your water intake.
 After cleansing your strands, a regular routine of deep conditioning can take moisture to the next level.
-OurRosemary Mint Strengthening Hair Masque is part of our newest line and is formulated to deeply moisturize and penetrate dry, thirsty hair.
-This nutrient rich formula — with ingredients like aloe, horsetail & henna — hydrates, nourishes and strengthens all at once!
+Mielle’s Rosemary Mint Strengthening Hair Masque is part of our newest line and is formulated to deeply moisturize and penetrate dry, thirsty hair.
+This nutrient-rich formula — with ingredients like aloe, horsetail, and henna — hydrates, nourishes, and strengthens all at once!

-Try adding a deep conditioning to your weekly routine to build up the moisture and adjust the frequency as needed.
+Try adding deep conditioning to your weekly routine to build up the moisture and adjust the frequency as needed.
 For added benefits, use with heat by wearing a plastic cap and sitting under a dryer or wrapping with a towel.

 Moisturizing natural hair isn’t one size fits all.
-So it could be that no matter how many products you layer on your strands, your hair is still dry because they’re not right for you.
-For example, thin, fine hair may need a lighter moisturizer like ourWhite Peony Leave-In Conditioner and a lightweight oil like ourMint Almond Oil while thicker, more coarse hair might benefit best from the heavier formula of ourPomegranate & Honey line.
+You may find that no matter how many products you layer on your strands, your hair is still dry because those products are just not right for you.
+For example, thin, fine hair may need a lighter moisturizer like our White Peony Leave-In Conditioner and a lightweight oil like our Mint Almond Oil while thicker, more coarse hair might benefit best from the heavier formula of our Pomegranate & Honey line.

 Take a good look at your hair and watch how it reacts to your routine.
-This may take some time but it’ll pay off in the end when you learn your hair and can give it what it really needs to thrive.
-Whatever your needs, pay special attention to the ends of the hair when moisturizing because it’s the oldest part and tends to be the driest.
+This may take some time, but it’ll pay off in the end when you learn your hair and can give it what it really needs to thrive.
+Whatever your needs may be, pay special attention to the ends of the hair when moisturizing because it’s the oldest part and tends to be the driest.

-When you do use heat, use the low-medium temperature settings and prep the hair to prevent over-drying and permanent damage.
-The hydration from your cleansing and deep conditioning steps will get your hair ready for heat styling but adding ourMongongo Oil Thermal & Heat Protectant Spray will create a nice barrier between the heat tool and your strands.
+When you do use heat, use the low-medium temperature settings and prep your hair to prevent over-drying and permanent damage.
+The hydration from your cleansing and deep conditioning steps will get your hair ready for heat styling, and adding our Mongongo Oil Thermal & Heat Protectant Spray will create a nice barrier between the heat tool and your strands.
 With a blend of certified organic ingredients like almond, argan, sacha inchi, and mongongo oils, your hair will be able to handle the heat.
 Keeping heat to a minimum is your best bet for keeping dryness at bay.
-Read more about heat protectionhere.
+Explore our blog to learn more about heat protection!

-Wearing our hair out can be fun but doing so also exposes it to the elements and whatever moisture our hairdoeshave escapes, especially during the cooler seasons.
+Wearing our hair out can be fun, but doing so also exposes it to the elements, and whatever moisture our hair does have escapes, especially during the cooler seasons.
 Since the ends are the driest part of the hair, tucking your ends in a protective or low manipulation style will help you retain moisture longer.

 Nighttime maintenance is just as important as how you treat your hair any other time.
-Many of us opt for cotton bed linen but this material absorbs the moisture from the hair.
+Many of us opt for cotton bed linen, but this material absorbs the moisture from the hair.
 Wearing a satin or silk bonnet or scarf at night will help keep moisture in the hair.
 If you hate wearing head coverings at bedtime, try switching out your cotton pillowcase for satin so your head can be free while your hair stays protected.